Web Crawling Webinar for Tech Teams

 This apparent difference makes it easy for web servers to identify your scraper as a bot and block your request.

 But don't worry.
-The following section shows you how to customize your UA to emulate that of a regular browser.
+The following section shows you how to customize UA in Colly to emulate that of a regular browser.

 Frustrated that your web scrapers are blocked once and again?